YeRen123455/Infrared-Small-Target-Detection/README.md

 ## Usage
 #### On windows:
 ```
-Click train.py and run it.
+Click on train.py and run it.
 ```

 #### On Ubuntu: